shruti2898/finance-tracker/README.md

    ```bash
    npm run build
    ```
-2. Package with production dependencies (use the `build-and-package.sh` script).
+2. Package with production dependencies (use the `lambda-function.sh` script).
 3. Upload `function.zip` to AWS Lambda.

 ---